-I've also been a reporter and producer for ABC TV, Australia’s public broadcaster, where I researched, wrote, narrated and presented stories for the weekly science program, Quantum.
+I’ve also been a reporter and producer for ABC TV, Australia’s public broadcaster, where I researched, wrote and presented stories for the weekly science program, Quantum.
 A 30-minute documentary I wrote, presented and co-produced – Passing the Bug: The End of Antibiotics? – was the show’s season premiere, and later won the Bronze Medal at the London International Medical Film Competition.

 My career as a journalist began on The Sydney Morning Herald, and I later worked as a technology writer for The Age in Melbourne – the two oldest quality newspapers in Australia.
 For five years, I was a foreign correspondent at Reuters, the London-based global newswire, where I covered business, diplomatic and technology news for an international audience.
 Highlights include visiting the Johnston Atoll chemical weapons incineration facility in the North Pacific Ocean, reporting on the Non-Aligned Summit in Jakarta, and working at the Canadian Parliamentary Press Gallery in Ottawa and the Federal Parliamentary Press Gallery in Canberra.

 I was the founding managing editor of the science magazines Newton and Science Spectra, and served as managing editor of 21C Magazine, the avant-garde futures title; I was also the science news editor of ABC Online, the news portal of the Australian Broadcasting Corp.

 As a freelance journalist, my writing has appeared in a dozen newspapers, including The Australian, The Sunday Age, The Australian Financial Review and The South China Morning Post.
 Magazines where my features have appeared include Australian Geographic, The Australian Financial Review Magazine, New Scientist, The Weekend Australian Magazine and Nature.
 I’ve also have had stories featured in The Best Australian Science Writing anthologies of 2012, 2015, 2016 and 2020.